-Kristi Hedges: Well, I thought a lot about this question as it relates to the judiciary and what so much important work the people here do.
-I think earned dogmatism is sort of a double-edged sword because we try to get good at things.
-Like we want to develop expertise because we don't want everything to be as hard as it is the first time that we do it.
-But the double-edged sword is that we get so good at it, we don't question the way we do things after a while.
-We tend to become quite dogmatic as this, the term here, is stated and closed in.
-So what we can do is stay curious.
-That's the number one thing, is to ask curious questions.
-I talked about those in the book.
-Those tend to be what and how questions that aren't fact finding but they're really about trying to embrace and have better understanding.
+Kristi: Well so I thought a lot about this question as it relates to the judiciary and what so many people...so much important work that people here do.
+And I think earned dogmatism is sort of a double-edged sword because we try to get good at things.
+We want to develop expertise.
+We don't want everything to be as hard as it is the first time that we do it.
+But the double-edged sword is that we get so good at it we don't question the way that we do things after a while.
+And we tend to become quite dogmatic, as the term here is stated, and closed in.

-Then this is something that's quite germane to the legal profession, is that we need to examine and debate alternatives.
-Right?
-So go in thinking what if I'm wrong.
-We go in thinking what's the fastest way to write and what's on my evidence.
-Like confirmation bias comes into play.
-Especially if we've been a leader for 25 years.
+And so what we can do is stay curious.
+I mean that's the number one thing, is to ask curious questions.
+And I talk about those in the book.
+Those tend to be what and how questions that aren't fact finding but they are really about trying to embrace and have better understanding.
+And then, this is something that's quite germane to the legal profession, is that we need to examine and debate alternatives.
+So go in thinking, "What if I'm wrong?"

+You know, we go in thinking what is the fastest way to right?
+What's all my evidence?
+My confirmation bias comes into play, especially if we've been a leader for 25 years.
 You know, we think we've seen it all.
-But to come in and just ask the question what if I'm wrong.
-If that's the case, what should I be looking for just to make sure that I'm going in the right direction?
+But to come in and just ask the question, "What if I'm wrong?
+And if that's the case, what should I be looking for just to make sure that I'm going in the right direction?"